-Acquaint students with the technical choices a writer makes in creating a story or a poem.
-Mondays are given to lectures on specific elements of poetry and fiction.
-Wednesdays are dedicated to readings by faculty and visiting writers.
-Fridays allow students the opportunity to work in small group discussion sections applying the week's techniques and skills to a close reading of stories and poems.
+Acquaints students with the technical choices a writer makes in creating a story or a poem.
+Classes will consist of lectures on specific elements of poetry, fiction, and creative nonfiction.
+Students will also have the opportunity to talk with visiting writers and work in small groups to apply the course techniques and skills to a close reading of stories and poems.

 An introductory workshop in fiction, with a primary emphasis on short stories.
 Prerequisite: Completion of campus Composition I general education requirement.